Are Pulmonary Function Tests (PFTs)?

 Your doctor will order these tests to determine how your lungs

 are working.
 If you already have a condition that’s affecting your lungs, your

 doctor may order this test to see if the condition is progressing or how it’s

 - respiratory infections

 - lung fibrosis

-- bronchiectasis (a lung condition in which the airways in the lungs are stretched and widened)
+the airways in the lungs stretch and widen

-- scleroderma, a disease of the connective tissue
+- scleroderma, which is a disease that affects

 - pulmonary tumor